isomerpages/sportsg-corp/media-centre/media-release/_posts/2017-07-29-post-Inclusive Sports Festival.md

 Our Tampines Hub is first of five Regional Sports Centres to be ready under the Sports Facilities Master Plan.

 Find out more about GetActive!
-Singapore 2017 at [www.myactivesg.com/getactivesingapore](http://www.myactivesg.com/getactivesingapore).
+Singapore 2017 at [GetActive!
+Singapore](http://www.myactivesg.com/getactivesingapore).

 ---